joetemesi/low_level_programming/Farenheit to celcius converter/README.md

-Simple program to convert tempperature in Farenheit to Degree Celcius
+Simple program to convert temperature in Farenheit to Degree Celsius